lnaydenova/exercise-with-repo/README.md

 # exercise-with-repo
-The megred version
-This repo is made for exercises for the lesson for Github
+This repository is created for exercises